 There are several kinds of water heaters.
-There are conventional heaters, tankless ones, solar ones, heaters that repurpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on that later).
-No matter how they do it, all heaters still only have one job, they take water and heat is so that you can soak in a bubble bath without catching hypothermia.
+There are conventional heaters, tankless ones, solar ones, heaters that repurpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on later).
+But, no matter how they do it, all heaters still only have one job, they take water and heat so that you can soak in a bubble bath without catching hypothermia.

-Unless you’re in a unique situation, chances are you will either want to install a conventional or tankless water heater.
+Unless you’re in a unique situation, you may want to install a conventional or tankless water heater.
 The former uses fire or an electric coil to heat a massive water tank.
 The latter does the same, except it does it without the tank.
-Conventional or traditional water heaters come with a large tank that stores heated water, which requires ample space.
-Gas models also need additional space for air to circulate around the burner unit.
-Overall, these models are fairly reliable until they inevitably run out of water.
+Conventional water heaters come with a large tank that stores heated water, which requires ample space.
+Gas models also need additional space for air to circulate the burner unit.
+These models are relatively reliable until they inevitably run out of water.
 Plus, the operating costs of one are much higher than a tankless one.

 If you do not have the space to install a traditional model with the correct size storage tank, your best bet is a tankless water heater.
 This appliance requires less space because it does not store water.
 Tankless heaters warm water only when a hot water faucet is open.
 Although more expensive than standard water heaters, tankless units are more energy efficient as they do not continually heat and reheat water in a storage tank.

-Whether you select a water heater with a storage tank or a tankless unit, you will have to decide what energy source it will use to heat the water.
+Whether you select a water heater with a storage tank or a tankless unit, you must decide what energy source it will use to heat the water.
 Both water heaters can run on electricity, propane, or natural gas.
 Still, some may be able to run on more, ahem, exotic energy sources.

-Solar water heaters, for example, circulate water through pipes that are warmed by the sun before returning it into your home.
-On the other hand, certain heat pump models can use the constant heat of geothermal energy to heat your water!
+Solar water heaters, for example, circulate water through pipes warmed by the sun before returning it to your home.
+On the other hand, specific heat pump models can use the constant heat of geothermal energy to heat your water!

 Have The Brothers Replace Your Old Water Heater

 Once you know how much water you use, which water heater best serves your need, and whether or not you can run yours on volcano power, it’s time to choose a heater.
-If you’re still unsure which make and model is best for you, call Brothers Plumbing, Heating, & Electricat (303) 468-2294, and get the best advice from the professionals.
+If you’re still unsure which make and model is best for you, call Brothers Plumbing Heating Electric (303) 468-2294 and get the best advice from the professionals.